Deadline for submission: December 31, 2019

 Study of the U.S. Institutes for Scholars (SUSIs) are intensive post-graduate level academic programs with integrated study tours whose purpose is to provide foreign university faculty and other scholars the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in academic institutions abroad.

-Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and academic institutions throughout the United States over the course of six weeks beginning in or after June 2019.
+Study of the U.S. Institutes for Scholars will take place at various colleges, universities, and academic institutions throughout the United States over the course of six weeks beginning in or after June 2020.
 Each Institute includes a four-week academic residency component and up to two weeks of an integrated study tour to another region of the United States.
-Posts and prospective applicants are encouraged to visit our website page to obtain general information about the Institutes.
+Prospective applicants are encouraged to visit our website page to obtain general information about the Institutes.
 The website address: http://exchanges.state.gov/susi

 Each applicant must select one of these seven themes when applying: